Travel to developing countriesCholera; Dengue fever; Traveler's diarrhea; Malaria; Schistosomiasis; Typhoid; Yellow fever; Zika

 Viruses.Yellow fever, dengue fever, chikungunya, Zika, hepatitis, Ebola, encephalitis, polio, rabies, and others.

-Bacteria.Cholera, typhoid fever, meningococcal meningitis, and tuberculosis
+Bacteria.Cholera, typhoid fever, meningococcal meningitis, tuberculosis, and others.

-Parasites.Malaria, schistosomiasis, leishmaniasis, African trypanosomiasis, and other.
+Parasites.Malaria, schistosomiasis, leishmaniasis, African trypanosomiasis, and others.

 Pathogens may transmit through: